 Today, having no internet access is almost a dreaded thing.
 Many people, especially those born with access to the internet, cannot imagine a world where you could not reach your favorite social network or another site which you love.
+Football lovers all over the world who regularly check sites like footiequiz.co.uk for more news, for example, could never survive in that world.
 For some people of this world, that is the reality, as there are countries which have little or no internet access.

 Here are those countries.

 There is a long list of African countries which have very limited or no internet access at all.
 Many of those countries have no internet access due to poverty, war or just an absence of connectivity.
 They are perfect for a holiday without any notifications, as you might not even get cellular coverage.
 Be careful when choosing a country to visit, though, as you should dodge the ones which are full of civil unrest or have ongoing tensions with their neighbors.

 Even though most African countries have next to no connectivity, some have just the opposite, great connectivity.
 Kenya, Seychelles, Morocco, and South Africa have great internet coverage and connectivity.

 In Asia, things are a bit different, as some countries have very good internet speeds and coverage, yet have a lot of censorship.
 China and North Korea are great examples of such countries.
 Nepal, Pakistan, Myanmar, Indonesia, and Sri Lanka have bad connectivity.
 China forbids the usage of foreign sites such as Google, Facebook, Twitter, and many more, while North Korea forbids online access unless you get your hands on their SIM card, which is expensive.
 Myanmar has terrible connectivity and a lot of censorship.
 Only 1% of the population is online.